studio24/security-principles/README.md

 # Security principles

-We take security seriously at Studio 24, our security principles for our work are detailed here.
+We take security seriously at Studio 24.
+Our security principles are detailed here.
 These principles are approved by Simon Jones, Managing Director.

 We follow the National Cyber Security Centre (NCSC) [cloud security principles](https://www.ncsc.gov.uk/collection/cloud/the-cloud-security-principles).